 Harvesting: Using a garden fork, push it under the root of the leek and lift the soil, rather than just trying to wrench the leek from the ground.

 Lift leeks as they are needed, leaving others to continue growing.
 As leeks get larger, their flavour gets weaker, picking them when young gives a much more oniony flavour.

-Musselburgh - A mid-season leek, this is the most popular home grown variety.
+Allium ampeloprasum 'Musselburgh' - A heritage, mid-season leek.
+This is the most popular home grown variety.

 Outside under cover